yassato/rNeighborQTL/README.md

 # rNeighborQTL
-To enable quantitative trait loci mapping of neighbor effects, this package extends a single-marker analysis to interval mapping.
+An R package to perform interval mapping for quantitative trait loci underlying neighbor effects